Top

 I always suggest putting your kiddo to bed a half-hour earlier than when you actually hope they start catching those zzz’s.
 They need 15-20 minutes to wind down and drift into sleep.
 But, when first implementing the Back to School Routine, you might also want to allow for a few extra minutes, as the inevitable “one more hug” or “one more sip of water” negotiations will likely take place.

 Second, you, and your partner matter.
 When your kids have an early bedtime and AMAZING sleep skills it allows you time to exist without them.
-You can binge-watch Netflix or have a glass of wine and an adult conversation without little ears overhearing sexual innuendos or cuss words.
+You can binge-watch Netflix or have a glass of wine and an adult conversation without little ears overhearing.

 So now that we know when to put our kids to bed, let’s move on to the more difficult issue of how.